ukncsc/secure-development-and-deployment/README.md

 > 8 Principles to help you improve and evaluate your development practices, or those of your suppliers.

 > ALPHA: This document is an initial draft.
 Due to the nature of the guidance, it seemed appropriate to share this on GitHub.
 We welcome your feedback through issues and pull requests.
-Please [read our blog (INSERT LINK]() that introduces this content.
+Please [read our blog](https://www.ncsc.gov.uk/blog-post/secure-development-and-deployment) that introduces this content.

 ![](images/lego.png)